MacroWil/console-README-generator/README.md

 ##Usage

-In terminal run the command node "index.js", and follow the prompts to generate your readme!
+In terminal run the command "node index.js", and follow the prompts to generate your readme!

 ##Tests